Emileiniel2013/push_swap/README.md

 The subject requires to write an performant sorting algorithm, using two stacks: a - containting the numbers given in the comand line arguments, and b - wich at the beggining of the function is empty.

-The list of give operations is :
+The list of given operations is :
 -sa (swap a): Swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements.
 -sb (swap b): Swap the first 2 elements at the top of stack b.